itsjhaydev/itsjhaydev/README.md

 Hi!
 My name is Earl Gerald Mendoza 😄
 ========================================================================================================================================

-🌍  I am a Front-End Developer based in The Philippines.
+🌍  I am a Web Developer based in The Philippines.
 <br/>

 ### Skills